duncandc/mb2_python/README.md

 ## Data <a name="data"></a>

-MBII data products are stored on the [Coma](http://coma.pbworks.com) cluster at Carnegie Mellon University.
+MBII data products are currently stored on the [Coma](http://coma.pbworks.com) cluster at Carnegie Mellon University.
 The Coma cluster is only accessible to researchers in the [McWilliams Center](https://www.cmu.edu/cosmology/) at CMU.
+However, data products can be made available upon request.

 ### Snapshots <a name="snapshots"></a>